great69/Udacity_IntroML_P2_ImageClassifier/README.md

 This will open the iPython Notebook software and project file in your browser.

+**Important Notice**: The deep learning network for this project is *very* deep and dense.
+Thus, running this notebook might require GPU to be enabled.

 ## Data
 The dataset used is _[Oxford 102 Category Flower Dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)_.